 The tölt allows riders to cover varied terrains comfortably, making it possible to traverse long distances while still being able to appreciate the scenery.

 Riding through the Icelandic countryside is not just an exercise in equestrian skill; it's an immersive experience of the country's natural wonders.
-Riders can witness the stark beauty of Iceland's volcanic landscape, ride alongside rivers and waterfalls, and even trot along the black sand beaches in some regions.
+Riders can witness the stark beauty of Iceland's volcanic landscape and trot along black sand beaches in some regions.

 The changing seasons add to this allure, with the vivid green of summer, the golden hues of autumn, the ethereal glow of the Northern Lights in winter, and spring's burst of life and color.